hisschemoller/video-edit/README.md

 ## FFMPEG

-FFMPEG is a convenient command line tool to transfer between video and image sequences, and too add audio to video files.
+FFMPEG is a convenient command line tool to transfer between video and image sequences, and to add audio to video files.

 Convert AVI to MP4: